 One famous artist that is famous for his use of Gouache is Henri Matisse.

-In the types of paint, ink is not them most used one.
-But, painting with ink is definitely that you see more often these days.
-You will see this style a lot on visual social media such as
+If we look at the popularity of different types of paint, ink is definitely not the most popular!
+But, painting with ink is definitely seen more these days.
+You will see this style a lot on visual social media such as pinterest or instagram.

 5 types of paint – which one is for you?